mickeynp/ligature.el/README.rst

 major modes, for instance, or if you want to ensure that some modes have no ligatures at all.

+If you know what you're doing, you can skip to the end for an example that works with ``Cascadia Code`` (and most probably other fonts, too).

 Compatibility and Version Requirements
 ======================================